Community Life and Worship

 Convocation provides a credible, sensitive, comprehensive witness to life in Christ.
 At convocation students, faculty, staff, and guests are introduced and encouraged to salvation and spiritual growth; to the building of community within a diverse student body and faculty; and to the sharing of ideas, information, and talents for the enhancement of life.

-For more information, view the Summer 2021 Convocation Schedule.
+For more information, view the Fall Convocation Schedules:

 Weekly CLW-B Opportunities

-Summer 2021 will have both in person and virtual CLW-B opportunities.
+Fall 2021 opportunities for CLW-B credits are listed below.
 Up to 30 CLW credits may be earned as CLW-B credits.
-For more details about Spring 2021 gatherings, please contact the organization leaders listed below or email us at Spiritual Life.
+For more details about Fall 2021 gatherings, please contact the organization leaders listed below or email us at Spiritual Life.

 Baptist Student Ministry (BSM)